 Kaplan’s Financial Planner Level 2 course develops the advanced financial planning skills required to support clients with complex advice needs.
-This course is a natural progression if you have completed the Kaplan Financial Planner Level 1 course.
+This online course is a natural progression if you have completed the Kaplan Financial Planner Level 1 course.

 Kaplan’s Financial Planner Level 2 course provides you with: